PostgreSqlStan/postgresqlstan.github.io/_posts/2023-09-14-bind-recommendations.md

 Being able to view the bindings so easily is really useful, even more than I'd expected.
 I've already learned a couple things that had previously escaped my notice, hidden in a sea of special characters spanning several pages.

-Based on using zsh for a couple years and the lastest review, these are my observations and recommendations.
+Based on using zsh for a couple years and the lastest careful review, these are my observations and recommendations.

 ## Limitations